port-labs/port-docs/docs/guides/all/ingest-security-issues-from-sarif-files-to-services.md

 - Ensure you have a Port account and have completed the [onboarding process](https://docs.getport.io/quickstart).
 - The `Service` blueprint should be created during the onboarding process.
-- Ensure you have [GitHub installed and configured](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/installation.md) in your environment.
+- Ensure you have [GitHub](/build-your-software-catalog/sync-data-to-catalog/git/github/installation.md) or [Gitlab](/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation) installed and configured in your environment.

 :::